esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 ## Module Description

 This module is a backend of [mod_event_pusher] that enables support for the RabbitMQ integration.
-Currently there are 5 available notifications:
+Currently, there are 5 available notifications:

 * **user presence changed** - Carries the user id (full jid by default) and a boolean field corresponding to the current user online status.